Exempt-Medic/InfiniteSlyPhases/README.md

 ﻿# Infinite Sly Phases

-A Hollow Knight mod that makes the chosen Sly Phase infinite.
+A Hollow Knight mod that makes the chosen Sly Phase infinite and lets you have phase 2 start immediately.

 Requires:
 * SFCore